Noteshelf Review 2023

 There are a lot of great things to say about Noteshelf.
 Whether you’re using it on an iPad Air or iPad Pro, the tools are more than enough to meet your needs.

-While it’s still lacking some of the key features we love, like syncing recorded audio to handwritten notes, the ability to resize text without blurring, and being able to easily move notes around, overall, it’s still a great app for those who want to take handwritten notes.
+While it’s still lacking some of the key features we love, like syncing recorded audio to text as you write, the ability to resize text without blurring, and being able to easily move notes around, overall, it’s still a great app for those who want to take handwritten notes.

-Our review has covered the app in detail, so you should be able to decide if the advanced customization, Favorites toolbar, and other great features are enough to overcome its shortcomings.
+Our review has covered the app in detail, so you should be able to decide if the advanced customization, customizable toolbar, and other great features are enough to make it worth a try.

 What other hardware do I need in order to use Noteshelf?